lll-phill-lll/hse_caos_practice/2022_216/projects/markdown_viewer_cli.md

  - Style code blocks with syntax highlighting.

+### Config

-And do all of the above using a configuration file, which allows to specify colors, text width, number of spaces between sentences, use of non-standard symbols (e. g. tick emojis in task lists), header styles, and more.
+The program should have a configuration file, which would allow to specify colors, text width, number of spaces between sentences, use of non-standard symbols (e. g. tick emojis in task lists), header styles, and more.

+### VI

+Navigation inside the viewer should support vi-like movement.
+Potentially, a vi-like console can be added to change the main config options on the fly.